storacha/w3filecoin-infra/docs/architecture.md

 The Data stack is responsible for the state of the w3filecoin.

-It keeps track of the received pieces, created aggregates, as well as in which aggregate a given piece is.
-In addition, it must keep the necessary state for the Ferry queue to operate, as well as the state of a given aggregate over time until a deal is fulfilled.
+It keeps track of the received pieces, submitted aggregates, as well as in which aggregate a given piece is.
+In addition, it must keep the necessary state for the `buffer-queue` to operate, as well as the state of a given aggregate over time until a deal is fulfilled.
 It is worth mentioning, that keeping track of problematic pieces that could not be added to an aggregate should also be properly tracked.

 To achieve required state management, we will be relying on a S3 Bucket and a dynamoDB table.